 - Do I want to record all the effects I need directly into the loop? or,

 - Do I want the flexibility to add effects to a repeating loop?

-The first scenario calls for the looper at the end of the pedal chain while the second scenario calls for the looper at the beginning of the signal chain.
+The first scenario calls for the looper at the end of the pedal chain, while the second scenario calls for the looper at the beginning of the signal chain.
 In these extremes, it can be difficult to make a firm commitment.
-Sometimes a placement in the middle is best.
+Sometimes placement in the middle is best.

 If I’m practicing or writing over a loop, I often prefer to have the looper at the end in order to maintain a consistent tone in the loop as I practice.